 1. Define success: you can lose the battle and still win the war

-Nanowrimo was the battle; it was the goal of hitting 50,000 words.
+Nanowrimo was the battle of writing 50,000+ words.
 The war was to finish the first draft of a novel.
 I read novels voraciously as a child and found them to be just a bit off, enough for me to think I could write a better one.
-This year I wrote 40,000 words on November 30th and finished a novel of 90,929 words by December 30th.
-Differentiating between the short and long term goal, and which one was more important, was the key to success.
+In 2020 I wrote 40,000 words on November 30th and finished a novel of 90,929 words by December 30th; I lost the battle (wordcount in November) but won the war (finishing the first draft).

 2. Only the story counts towards progress

-Writing a novel means writing a story.
+Writing a novel means telling a story.
 The research and backstory filled up many pages, but they were not the story.
-Only the story is the story.
-Consequently the only way to start a story is to start a story.
+The only way to start a story is to start a story.
 While backstory and character backgrounds are important, they can begin after Chapter One.

 3. Minimize the research